Protecting Your Diabetic Feet

 When feet or ankles are not moving or working as they should, daily activities can become harder.
 Pain, weakness, or old injuries may cause changes in how a person walks or stands.
 Supportive inserts placed inside shoes can help improve movement and ease discomfort.
 These devices guide the foot into a better position and take pressure off sore areas.
 Over time, this can help build strength, improve balance, and reduce the chance of future problems.
 Wearing the device regularly is important for the best results.
 Some people may also benefit from simple stretches or strengthening routines.
 Each plan should be tailored to the person’s needs and adjusted as they make progress.
 If your foot or ankle feels unstable or weak and daily tasks are becoming harder, it is suggested that you see a podiatrist for advice and a discussion on whether custom orthotics can help you.

-If you have any questions please contact our offices located in Manhattan and Brooklyn, NY .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.
+If you have any questions, please feel free to contact our offices located in Manhattan and Brooklyn, NY

 Read more about Investing in Custom Orthotics Means Investing in Foot Health